k3larra/commuter/ml/ml.md

 In parallel we evaluated [Fastai](https://www.fast.ai/) framework that builds on [PyTorch](https://pytorch.org/) and found that the abstraction level that framework represents was more in line with our needs.
 The evaluations below uses Pytorch 1.0 and Fastai 1.0.

 Our initial tests with fastai [tabular learner](https://docs.fast.ai/tabular.html) and a standard neural network with [two hidden layers](ml/baseline.ipynb) gave us predictions that indicated it will fullfill our expectations regarding accuracy.
-Initila tests also indicated that inference time and training time is in line withour needs.
+Initial tests also indicated that inference time and training time is in line withour needs.

 To evaluate this in a more structured way we used our [personas](../README.md#Personas) and senarios.